sidh-r/sidh-r/README.md

 - 👋 Hi, I’m @sidh-r
-- 👀 I’m interested in Python, web.
+- 👀 I’m interested in Python, web dev.
-- 🌱 I’m currently learning how to create desktop apps with Python.
 - 💞️ I’m looking to collaborate on anything related to Python or webdev.